 Now run the SketchUp export utility to turn your tweens into movie (or an image sequence).
 Each tween will become one frame in the movie.
 The menu item is, File > Export > Animation > Video....
 This brings up the Export Animation dialog box.
 The options available depend on your version of SketchUp and whether it is Make or Pro.

 This SketchUp Help article has more information about exporting video animations.

-If you see a grayed out toolbar, it is not a bug!
-What is going on under the hood in version 2.x is so different that your version 1.x animation will not run.
-Basically, if you open a model with version 1.x position data, all of the commands on the toolbar and menu will be disabled.
+If you see a grayed out toolbar, then that means your model has position data recorded in version 1.9 format.
+What is going on under the hood in version 2.x is so different that a version 1.x animation will not run.
+If you open a model with version 1.x position data, then all of the commands on the toolbar and menu will be disabled.

-However, there is a quick and easy solution.
-Version 2.1 has a utility that will convert Keyframe Animations from version 1.9 format to version 2.x format.
+However, there is an easy solution.
+Version 2.1 has a utility that will convert any Keyframe Animation from version 1.9 format to version 2.x format.
 Access is from the menu item, Keyframe Animation > Convert v1 to v2.

 The Keyframe 2.x compatible animation is created in a new model.
 You can save it with any name you want.
 The original model is NOT modified.

 Once the new model is open, your old animation will work in Keyframe Animation 2.x, and all the toolbar buttons and menu items will be enabled normally.

 The conversion utility now works in any version of SketchUp, from SketchUp 6 to SketchUp 2019.

 Since version 2.1.2, Keyframe Animation uses a new and improved license management system.
 It has several new features to make everything about the license process simple and easy to manage.